diogo-rossi/dataparsers/docs/source/1_user_manual.md

 ### Subparsers group

-It is not necessary to create the "subparsers group" when creating subparsers, it is automatically created.
-But, if you want to explicitly pass information to the "subparsers group", create a `str` field and initialize it with the function {py:func}`~dataparsers.subparsers`.
-This function accepts all parameters of the original [`add_subparsers()`](https://docs.python.org/3/library/argparse.html#argparse.ArgumentParser.add_subparsers) method (except for [`dest`](./2_available_functions.md#dest), which will receive the dataclass field name):
+It is not necessary to create the "subparsers group" when creating subparsers: the group is automatically created.
+However, if you want to explicitly pass information to the "subparsers group", then create a `str` field and initialize it with the function {py:func}`~dataparsers.subparsers`.
+This function accepts all parameters of the original [`add_subparsers()`](https://docs.python.org/3/library/argparse.html#argparse.ArgumentParser.add_subparsers) method
+(except for [`dest`](./2_available_functions.md#dest), which automatically receives the dataclass field name):

 ```python
 >>> @dataparser(prog="PROG")